seatable/seatable-plugin-template-base/README.md

 ### 4. Modify plugin development configuration file

-You should put your local settings in `setting.local.ts` by copying from the sample file `setting.local.dist.ts`
+You should put your local settings in `setting.local.js` by copying from the sample file `setting.local.dist.ts`

 The configuration file is used for local development to get dtable data: